01 of 09

 Linoleum is the original resilient flooring material and was introduced in the 1950s.
 Though it was largely replaced by sheet vinyl in the 1960s and 1970s, linoleum is beginning to make a comeback for consumers who like the fact that it is made from natural materials.

 Almost no feature will more effectively say "1950s" in a retro kitchen remodel than linoleum.
-It is comfortable underfoot, easy to clean, available in a wide range of colors, and is soft enough not to shatter dishes should... they fall to the floor.
-Which may explain why it is making a comeback, with more and more homeowners choosing it over ceramic tile, plastic laminates, or sheet vinyl.
+It is comfortable underfoot, easy to clean, available in a wide range of colors, and is soft enough not to shatter dishes should they fall to the floor.
+This may explain why increasing numbers of homeowners are choosing it over ceramic tile, plastic laminates, or sheet vinyl.

-One distinguishing feature of many 1950s Formica counters was the metal banding around the edges.
-Today, laminate counters have laminate strips or rolled edges, but rarely metal banding.
+One distinguishing feature of many 1950s Formica countertops was the metal banding around the edges.
+Today, laminate counters usually have laminate strips or rolled edges, but rarely metal banding.
 So to create a truly authentic 1950s kitchen, consider a metal-banded countertop.

 Want to create a retro 1950s kitchen?
 Look to linoleum and laminates in solid colors.Continue to 7 of 9 below.